 Round Rock, Texas is one of the fastest growing cities in America, with a population of almost 120,000.
 It is 37.7 square miles in area with another 29.6 square miles in its extraterritorial jurisdiction (ETJ).
 Much of the housing stock in the area consists of single-use subdivisions that connect to arterial roadways.
 Until a few decades ago, Round Rock was a small, rural community.
-Today it is the second-largest city in the five-county Austin-Round Rock metro area.
-The City is home to the Round Rock Express Minor League baseball team and soon-to-be-open attractions including the Round Rock Amphitheater and Kalahari Resorts' conference center, hotel, and water park.
+Today it is the second-largest city in the fivecounty Austin-Round Rock metro area.
+The city is home to the Round Rock Express Minor League baseball team and soon-to-be-open attractions including the Round Rock Amphitheater and Kalahari Resorts conference center, hotel, and water park.

 Round Rock is recognized as a driving force for economic development in Central Texas.
-The City is home to Dell's world headquarters and businesses ranging from Emerson and Dupont Photomasks to microbreweries and a honey producer.
-Recently a cluster of health care facilities has developed in the Northeast area of the City adjacent to a trio of higher education branch campuses, including Austin Community College, Texas State University, and Texas A&M University's Health Sciences Center.
+The city is home to Dell Technologies' world headquarters and businesses ranging from Emerson Automation Solutions and Dupont Photomasks to microbreweries and a honey producer.
+Recently a cluster of health care facilities has developed in the northeast area of the city adjacent to a trio of higher education branch campuses including Austin Community College, Texas State University, and Texas A&M University's Health Sciences Center.

 Round Rock's growth is also attributable to its quality of life, and it frequently appears on lists of best cities in the United States.
-In 2015, the City was named the best affordable place to live by Livability.com and America's 3rd most affordable place in America by NerdWallet.
+In 2015, the city was named the best affordable place to live by Livability.com and America's 3rd most affordable place in America by NerdWallet.
 In 2017, Round Rock was named the 5th safest city, 7th best city to buy a house, and 9th best city to raise a family by Niche.
-In 2019, the City was ranked 2nd on the best places to live in America by Money Magazine and one of the coolest suburbs in America by Apartment Therapy.
-According to WalletHub, the City also has the 10th fastest-growing local economy in the nation.
-Round Rock's Downtown historic district supports unique shops, bars and restaurants, with many concerts and community events.
-Round Rock schools have among the highest ratings in Texas, and the City has earned the moniker "Sports Capital of Texas" for amateur, youth, and recreational sports.
-Residents describe the community as "a great place to live, work, and raise a family."
+In 2019, the city was ranked 2nd on the best places to live in America by Money Magazine and one of the coolest suburbs in America by Apartment Therapy.
+The city also has the 10th fastest-growing local economy in the nation according to WalletHub, ranked 9th on a list of top boomtowns in 2019, and 11th on a list of most recession-resistant cities in America in 2020 by SmartAsset.
+Round Rock's downtown historic district supports unique shops, bars and restaurants, with many concerts and community events.
+Round Rock schools have among the highest ratings in Texas, and the city has earned the moniker "Sports Capital of Texas" for amateur, youth, and recreational sports.
+Residents describe the community as a great place to live, work, and raise a family.